-Aphrodisiac Properties: The active ingredient in yohimbe is called yohimbine and most of the modern research has been done on yohimbine not the whole bark.
+Aphrodisiac Properties: The active ingredient in Yohimbe is called yohimbine, and most of the modern research has been done on yohimbine, not the whole bark.
 Yohimbine has been proven by science to improve sexual desire and satisfaction, give a stronger erection, and treat male impotence especially when psychological factors are involved.
-Yohimbine hydrochloride is available as a prescription medication for erectile dysfunction.
+Yohimbine hydrochloride is available as a prescription medication for dysfunction.

 Yohimbe stimulates the release of norepinephrine and dopamine which contribute to sexual interest and arousal.
-Yohimbe is also know to increase pleasure during sexual intercourse due to it’s effects on circulation in the area of the genitals.
+Yohimbe is also known to increase pleasure during sexual intercourse due to its effects on circulation in the area of the genitals.

-Although used more often by men, yohimbe also works as a sexual stimulant in women.
-It increases circulation to the clitoris, promotes vaginal response to sexual stimulation, heightens sensitivity of the nipples, and may also help to get one in the mood.
+Although used more often by men, Yohimbe also works as a sexual stimulant in women.
+It increases circulation to the clitoris, promotes vaginal response to sexual stimulation, heightens the sensitivity of the nipples, and may also help to get one in the mood.

-Dose & Usage: Because of it’s long list of potential side effects, stick to a dose of 100-250mg.
-Start with a low dose of 100mg of the powdered bark and work up gradually if effects are not noticed.
-Keep in mind that more may not necessarily be better, some sources say that lower doses are actually more effective than larger doses of yohimbe.
+Dose & Usage: Because of its long list of potential side effects, stick to a dose of 100-250mg.
+Start with a small dose of 100mg of the powdered bark and work up gradually if effects are not noticed.
+Keep in mind that more may not necessarily be better, some sources say that lower doses are actually more effective than larger doses of Yohimbe.

 Yohimbe is fast acting, and often effects can be noticed in as little as 1-1.5 hours after ingestion.
-Take it a few hours prior to intercourse and the effects will last several hours.
+Take it a few hours before intercourse and the effects will last several hours.

 General Safety, Cautions & Side Effects: Yohimbe is safe in lower doses for most users.
-Side effects from doses lower than 250mg are rarely reported.
-Doses over 300mg can case rapid heart beat, hyper-stimulation, anxiety, nervousness, panic attacks, sleeplessness, dizziness, headache, blurred vision, nausea, abdominal pain, sweating, an increase in body temperature, and an increase in blood pressure.
-Side effect go away once the use of yohimbe is discontinued.
+Side effects from doses less than 250mg are rarely reported.
+Doses over 300mg can cause rapid heartbeat, hyper-stimulation, anxiety, nervousness, panic attacks, sleeplessness, dizziness, headache, blurred vision, nausea, abdominal pain, sweating, an increase in body temperature, and an increase in blood pressure.
+Side effects go away once the use of Yohimbe is discontinued.

 Yohimbe should not be taken when driving or operating machinery.
 And should be used with caution in those with a medical condition.
 Yohimbe should not be taken by people with high blood pressure, psychiatric disorders, diabetes, liver disease, kidney disease or heart disease.
-Yohimbe should also be avoided by anyone on MAO inhibitors, anti-depressants, sedatives, tranquilizers, anti-histamines, amphetamines, caffeine or other stimulants.
-Do not take yohimbe with foods that contain the amino acid tyramine.
+Yohimbe should also be avoided by anyone on MAO inhibitors, anti-depressants, sedatives, tranquilizers, antihistamines, amphetamines, caffeine or other stimulants.
+Do not take Yohimbe with foods that contain the amino acid tyramine.
 The combination may cause an increase in blood pressure.
-Sources of tyramine include: aged cheeses, beer, wine, breads, preserved meats, soy sauce and raisins.
+Sources of tyramine include aged cheeses, beer, wine, bread, preserved meats, soy sauce and raisins.

 Latin Name: Ferula hermonis